mjpitz/startup-toolkit/README.md

 # startup-toolkit

 Starting a company or looking for some tooling to complement your existing applications?
-Here are some tools I've used and how they've helpped.
+Here are some tools I've used and how they've helped.

 ## The startup spectrum